Preventing Stress Fractures

 “The researchers determined that reducing stride length by about 10 percent seemed to reduce the stress on the tibia enough to lower the risk of a stress fracture.

 Why, though, should shortening your stride affect your tibia at all?
 “Think of it this way,” says Brent Edwards, lead author of the study and now a post-doctoral research fellow in the Department of Kinesiology and Nutrition at the University of Illinois, in Chicago.
 “If you spend less time in the flight phase of running” — meaning in the air — “you’ll hit the ground with less force.”
 On the other hand, you’ll hit the ground more often.
 But in Mr. Edwards’s models, the reduction in pounding from an abbreviated stride outweighed the shock from a few additional strides per mile.”

 Shortening your stride is one of the key tenets of the proper running form that Newton teaches.
-Running coaches like Danny Abshire have known for years that over-striding can lead to injuries, and now it’s nice to have some empirical data to back it up.
+Newton Running coaches have been spreading the word for years that over-striding can lead to injuries, and now it’s nice to have some empirical data to back it up.